MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 Distribution charts compare the distribution of metric values within a group.
 Each box plot shows the maximum, minimum, median, upper quartile, and lower quartile for the group for the period selected.

 Each individual value within a group represents the average value for a person.
-For example, the person with the highest average is represented by the maximum point on the box plot.
+For example, the person with the highest average is represented by the maximum point on each box plot in the chart.

 ![Distribution chart](../Images/WpA/Use/Distribution-chart.png)